 But LGD521 is a great dash cam as well!
 It records quality video and will help you keep an eye on your vehicle anytime.
 And being a middle-range dash cam, it is not that expensive!
 So if you liked LGD521, why not go and buy it?

-how to fix dash cam memory card error? for the answer, we also have a great article on that topic check that out
+If you want to knwo how to fix dash cam memory card error, we also have a great article on that topic to check out!
+Cheerio!